 Ship fountain silhouetted against a golden sunrise on River Street Savannah GA

-To get a shot of River Street from the water, you can pay to take a cruise on the Georgia Queen Steamboat or take the free Savannah Belles Ferry, which departs from two locations on River Street and then crosses the water to drop passengers at Hutchinson Island.
+To take photos of River Street from the water, you can pay to take a cruise on the Georgia Queen Steamboat, hop aboard the free Savannah Belles Ferry, or take a cruise past the Georgia Ports.

 Sunset cruise was very nice.
 We had a wonderful time the food was amazing and the music was pretty good as well.